redhat-marketplace/redhat-marketplace-operator/deployer/v2/config/manifests/bases/CSV_description.md

 ### **Upgrade Notice**

-The Red Hat Marketplace Operator metering and deployment functionality have been seperated into two operators.
+The Red Hat Marketplace Operator metering and deployment functionality have been separated into two operators.
   - The deployment functionality remains as part of this Red Hat Marketplace Deployment Operator
     - The Red Hat Marketplace Deployment Operator prerequisites the IBM Metrics Operator
     - Admin level functionality and permissions are required for deployment functionality